-Again, one size does not, and should not, fit all when it comes to accurate treatment interventions, especially with individuals on the Autism Spectrum, those with brain injuries, or those with Parkinson’s disease.
+Again, one size does not, and should not, fit all when it comes to accurate treatment interventions, especially with individuals on the Autism Spectrum, those with brain injuries, learning disabilities, or those with Parkinson’s disease.

 Individuals with Autism Spectrum (Traits or Disorder)

 For these individuals, typical court-mandated Sex Offender therapy and rehabilitation is not a useful avenue for individuals and can actually prove harmful.
 This is because traditional sex offender programs are “rehabilitative” in nature and individuals with Autism need “habilitation,” which provides education to individuals who have never developed a skill.
-Therefore, our diversionary program is an effective avenue to mitigate risk in those with ASD.
+Therefore, our program is an effective avenue to mitigate risk in those with ASD.
 This avenue also aligns with the Risk, Needs, and Responsivity Priniciples that guide our criminal justice system.